 c) Fraud Prevention and Credit Risk Reduction: We may exchange information with third parties for the purposes of credit checks, fraud prevention and credit risk reduction.
 This information may be provided as part of our application process or as part of our ongoing monitoring of account holders.

 When reviewing your record at a fraud prevention or credit reference agency, the agency will add to the record of the person searched, details of the search and the application and this will be seen by other organisations that make searches.
-We may also search the record of any person financially associated with the applicant of a loan or account holder.
+We may also search the record of any person financially associated with an applicant, borrower, lessee or account holders.

-Currently, these agencies are: a) CallCredit Limited if you are applying for a savings account and b) Experian Limited if you are applying for a loan but they may change over time.
-Please contact us if you want to receive details of the relevant fraud prevention agencies.
-You have a legal right to these details.
+Currently, the credit reference agencies we use are: a) TransUnion if you are applying for a savings account and b) Experian Limited if you are applying for a loan but they may change over time.
+For more information on credit reference agencies, the type of information they make available to us and how they use your data, visit: http://www.experian.co.uk/crain/index.html.

 We may also disclose your information in special cases when we have reason to believe that disclosing this information is necessary to identify, contact or bring legal action against someone who may be causing injury to or interference with (either intentionally or unintentionally) our rights or property, other users, or anyone else that could be harmed by such activities.
 We may disclose your information when we believe in good faith that the law requires it and for administrative and other purposes that we deem necessary to maintain, service, and improve our products and services offering.